Here's How Your Trade Accenture plc (ACN) Aggressively Right Now

 ACN’s Market Performance

-ACN stocks went up by 2.75% for the week, with a monthly jump of 6.00% and a quarterly performance of 4.32%, while its annual performance rate touched -15.80%.
-The volatility ratio for the week stands at 2.16% while the volatility levels for the past 30 days are set at 2.64% for Accenture plc.
-The simple moving average for the period of the last 20 days is 6.53% for ACN stocks with a simple moving average of 2.04% for the last 200 days.
+ACN stocks went down by -4.73% for the week, with a monthly jump of 6.55% and a quarterly performance of -0.44%, while its annual performance rate touched -22.80%.
+The volatility ratio for the week stands at 2.25% while the volatility levels for the past 30 days are set at 2.33% for Accenture plc.
+The simple moving average for the period of the last 20 days is -0.98% for ACN stocks with a simple moving average of -2.54% for the last 200 days.

 Analysts’ Opinion of ACN